AlexxIT/go2rtc/README.md

 - **Amcrest Doorbell** users may want to disable two way audio, because with an active stream you won't have a call button working.
 You need to add `#backchannel=0` to the end of your RTSP link in YAML config file
 - **Dahua Doorbell** users may want to change backchannel [audio codec](https://github.com/AlexxIT/go2rtc/issues/52)
+- **Reolink** users may want NOT to use RTSP protocol at all, some camera models have a very awful unusable stream implementation
 - **Ubiquiti UniFi** users may want to disable HTTPS verification.
 Use `rtspx://` prefix instead of `rtsps://`.
 And don't use `?enableSrtp` [suffix](https://github.com/AlexxIT/go2rtc/issues/81)
 - **TP-Link Tapo** users may skip login and password, because go2rtc support login [without them](https://drmnsamoliu.github.io/video.html)
 - If your camera has two RTSP links - you can add both of them as sources.
 This is useful when streams has different codecs, as example AAC audio with main stream and PCMU/PCMA audio with second stream